junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 **AZT (ZDV, zidovudine)**

-For babies, this medicine comes as a liquid to give by mouth.
+For babies, this medicine comes as a liquid to give by mouth:

   - 0 to 6 weeks, weighing less than 2 kg (4.4 pounds): 2 mg per kg, once a day

   - 0 to 6 weeks, weighing 2 to 2.5 kg

   - (4.4 to 5.5 pounds): 10 mg, 2 times a day

   - 0 to 6 weeks, weighing more than 2.5 kg (5.5 pounds): 15 mg, 2 times a day